rhyn0/anime-rest-api/README.md

 For more info on that see `pyproject.toml` for the **build-system** and other configuration options.

+### Environment Variables

+This project has configurable behavior by setting Environment variables for the process.
+All variables are prefixed by `ANIME_API_`.
+A shortlist includes:

+- DATABASE_URL - how to connect to our SQL database.

+## Database

+Most of our code will be existing in an async runtime, we use [asyncpg](https://magicstack.github.io/asyncpg/current/index.html) as a Postgres Driver.
+Meaning the database is Postgres.
+In professional experience, this is the most versatile database for general purpose usage.

 ### Dependency and Virtual Environment Management

 This project uses [UV](https://docs.astral.sh/uv/) to manage virtual environments and dependencies.